sse-secure-systems/connaisseur/README.md

 - [Alerting](docs/features/alerting.md): *send alerts based on verification result*

-## Quick Start
+## Quick start

 Getting started to verify image signatures is only a matter of minutes:

 ![](docs/assets/connaisseur_demo.gif)